AmarisS/Final-project/README.md

 # Monte Carlo Simulation Scenario & Purpose:

+### Random Variables:
+1. The number of passengers come to the airport during a certain date and time.
+2. Which terminal(international or domestic) each passenger goes to.
+3. The check-in time for each passenger
 ### Hypothesis before running the simulation:
-Type and number of airport terminals: international terminal 1 domestic terminal 1

-There are five check-in counter in each terminal.
+Type and number of airport terminals: international terminal: 1 domestic terminal: 3 check-in counter in each terminal: 5

 1. The average wait time of the international airport terminal would greater than the average wait time of the domestic airport terminal.
 2. The average wait time during the weekend would be greater than the average wait time during the weekdays.